 Your attorney will help protect your association from unintentional legal exposure because of something you did or didn’t specify.
 A disclaimer that the matrix does not represent a comprehensive list of all elements or responsibilities is something your attorney will probably recommend including up front.

 3. Draft a preliminary list of maintenance items.
 Using everything you have collected, make a list of all the elements that require maintenance or repair work, or that will eventually need to be replaced.
 Label this list “Items” or “Elements.”

 4. Specify responsibilities for each item on your list.
 Next to your list, create a column labeled “Unit Owner” and another column labeled “Association.”
 Put a check mark in each column based on who has responsibility for the item.
 It’s also a good idea to include an additional column for “Comments” or “Notes,” since some of the items or responsibilities may need explanation or have exceptions.

 If unit owners and your association each have responsibility for different aspects of an element on your list, break that element out into multiple items.
 For example, perhaps the association is responsible for general maintenance of air conditioners, but unit owners are responsible for replacing the filters.
 You would need to have one item called “Air Conditioner Units” and another one called “Air Conditioner Filters.”

-If you are working with a good property management company, your condo association should have access to property management software that can streamline the digital distribution of the matrix.
-You can also ask your community manager to help distribute the hard copies around your property.
+If you are working with a good association management company, your association should have access to property management software that can streamline the digital distribution of the matrix.
+You can also ask your association manager to help distribute the hard copies around your property.

 Clearly defining everyone’s responsibilities within your condominium association may seem a bit tedious at first.
 However, you’ll be saving your board a lot of time – and headaches – in the long run.
 Residents will appreciate knowing their responsibilities, too, and many of the disagreements over property maintenance and repairs will become a thing of the past.